Complaints

 This policy sets out how you can make a complaint, what you can expect from Comic Relief when you do so and how you can escalate a complaint if you are unhappy with the outcome.

-1. MAKING A COMPLAINT
+1. Making A Complaint

 Comic Relief defines a complaint as a considered communication from a member of the public which states:

-An expression of anger, upset or dissatisfaction.
+• An expression of anger, upset or dissatisfaction.

-Something that is the cause or subject of protest or outcry.
+• Something that is the cause or subject of protest or outcry.

-Your personal Information
+1.1 Your personal information

 If you use our complaints procedure, you are agreeing that we can use any personal information you send us for purposes connected with your complaint.
 We will only give your personal information to other people and organisations if you have given us permission to do so.
 If you are able to give this permission when you contact us with details of your complaint, this can help us to start the investigation quickly.